xigadee/Microservice/Src/README.md

 ![Xigadee](../docs/X2a.png)

-This is the Src folder for the Xigadee project.
-The main code libraries are here, and there a number of experimental libraries still in development.
+This is the source folder for the Xigadee project.
+The main code libraries are here, and a number of experimental libraries still in development.

 ## Legal Stuff